dare2defy/metalancer/README.md

 ## Future work

-While working on this project, we came up with several interesting features we would like to implement in Balancer Evmos.
+While working on this project, we came up with several interesting features we would like to implement in Evmos Balancer.

 - on-chain smart order routing enabled by smaller gas costs on Evmos
 - introduction of "loyalty" liquidity staking that makes it more profitable to provide liquidity early and longer, increasing Evmos TVL